How to Balance a Checking Account

-It's important to balance checking accounts regularly—at least once per statement period.
-But if you find yourself bouncing checks, you should balance a checking account anytime you're about to spend money from the account (before paying bills or swiping your debit card at a store, for example).
+You should plan to balance your checking accounts regularly—at least once per statement period.
+If you find yourself bouncing checks, however, you should balance your account anytime you're about to spend money, for example, before paying bills or going shopping.

-To get started with balancing a checking account, gather everything you'll need to balance the books.
+To get started with balancing a checking account, gather everything you'll need: